ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 ### Conclusion

-By this stage you should have three Pi 4 B's running with Ubuntu 22.04.4 LTS.
+By this stage you should have three Pi 4 B's running with Ubuntu 22.04.4 LTS each configured for SSH with a password or preferably a SSH private key and public key.
 Stay tuned for part 2 where we will dive into NextDNS, NFS and install MicroK8s.

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
 This is my home setup!